Bibbleboop/My-100-Days-of-Coding/My Log.md

 #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date

-**Thoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
+**uabout #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date  ISSThoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
 I will need to find a way to better track this and enable me to focus on plans

 ### Day 19: 2 July 2024  - Tuesday

-**Today's Progress**:
+**Today's Progress**: Set up Issues to attempt to keep track of everything

-**Thoughts**:
+**Thoughts**: This will be ongoing and needs regular review to ensure don't get too sidetracked by other side quests.
+Hoprfully this will help me keep focused.